 Have you ever felt like your brain is in a dense fog that won’t let you concentrate or remember things?
 Some daye, even simple tasks like writing a shopping list may feel overwhelming.

 This so-called brain fog can come not only from hormones, obesity, and stress, but also exposure to toxins (and stress acts as a toxin!).[9, 10] Toxins can enter your body, including your brain, causing inflammation.
-If you’re not eating the right foods, you’re not giving yourself the nutrients it needs to function at its best.
+If you’re not eating the right foods, you’re not giving yourself the nutrients it requires to function at its best.

 "The biggest thing I noticed was an improvement in my ability to concentrate throughout the day," says Courtney K., a director of operations in Austin, Texas.
 "With my typical diet, I would have spikes of being laser-focused, then was unable to focus on anything.
 Since the detox, my ability to concentrate has been far more consistent."